casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

-# Writing tests for Tor: an incomplete guide
+# Writing tests for Nuon: an incomplete guide

-Tor uses a variety of testing frameworks and methodologies to try to keep from introducing bugs.
+Nuon uses a variety of testing frameworks and methodologies to try to keep from introducing bugs.
 The major ones are:

-   1. Unit tests written in C and shipped with the Tor distribution.
+   1. Unit tests written in C and shipped with the Nuon distribution.

    2. Integration tests written in Python 2 (>= 2.7) or Python 3
-      (>= 3.1) and shipped with the Tor distribution.
+      (>= 3.1) and shipped with the Nuon distribution.

    3. Integration tests written in Python and shipped with the Stem library.
-Some of these use the Tor controller protocol.
+Some of these use the Nuon controller protocol.

    4. System tests written in Python and SH, and shipped with the Chutney package.
-These work by running many instances of Tor locally, and sending traffic through them.
+These work by running many instances of Nuon locally, and sending traffic through them.

    5. The Shadow network simulator.